nadacouch202707955/Thesis-Agentic-RAG/README.md

 Visual evidence of Azure infrastructure setup and Python script execution outputs, supporting the Mid-Review Progress Report (Objectives O1–O4).
 Click any filename to open the screenshot on GitHub.

-# Screenshots — Evidence Log

-Visual evidence of Azure infrastructure setup and Python script execution outputs, supporting the Mid-Review Progress Report (Objectives O1–O4).
-Click any filename to open the screenshot on GitHub.

 ## Azure Portal — Resource Group & Services

 | Screenshot | Description |